DigiDago/moodle-block_course_modulenavigation/README.md

 Introduction
 ============
-A block that show the user's summary of a course : section title and ressources and activties.
+A block that show the user's a summary (like a table of content) of a course with sections name and a list of all resources and activties (except label).
+- Clicking at section name will display the list of resources and activities of the section
+- Clicking at resources and activites will display the page of the resource or activity.

+This block has an option to display at choice :
+- Only the active section
+- or all the sections

 Required version of Moodle